TheBodger/MagicMirrorConfig/README.md

 # MagicMirrorConfig

-A basic config for magic mirror which shuld show a mirror similar to this:
+A basic config for magic mirror which should show a mirror similar to this:

 ## Screenshot